romeorpj/romeorpj/README.md

 - 🔭 I love React and Next.js*

-- 👨‍💻 My portfolio and projects are available at [https://romeorpj.github.io/richard-jackson/](https://romeorpj.github.io/richard-jackson/)
+- 👨‍💻 My portfolio and projects are available at [~~https://romeorpj.github.io/richard-jackson/~~](#) UNDER CONSTRUCTION

 - 💬 Ask me about how I can help you bring your web app ideas to life or help you better manage your projects!

-- 📄 Know about my experiences [https:uuuuuuuuu//docs.google.com/document/d/1pAlkLpYgkLBOPVLnieJS9bPdSF8k7qlAigVLGupbtTM/edit?usp=sharing](https://docs.google.com/document/d/1pAlkLpYgkLBOPVLnieJS9bPdSF8k7qlAigVLGupbtTM/edit?usp=sharing)
+- 📄 Know about my experiences [Click to view my resume](https://docs.google.com/document/d/1pAlkLpYgkLBOPVLnieJS9bPdSF8k7qlAigVLGupbtTM/edit?usp=sharing)

 - ⚡ Fun fact **Currently learning how to play the saxophone**